CompEvol/beast2-site/_posts/2019-08-01-increasing-ess.md

 Another operator that operares on multiple parameters is the Adaptable Variance Multivariate Normal (AVMN) operator, about which there will be more later.
 -->

+## Use Coupled MCMC instead of MCMC

+Another thing you might consider is using Coupled MCMC (also known as MCMCMC, MC3 and parallel tempering) instead of MCMC.
+It is a method that tends to help with badly mixing analyses and to some extend parallelyses the calculation.
+This allows for increasing the ESS (in real time) at the cost of extra computation and may be helpful if you can run it on a computer with many cores.

+There is a tutorial for the Bayesian Skyline with Coupled MCMC: [https://taming-the-beast.org/tutorials/CoupledMCMC-Tutorial/](https://taming-the-beast.org/tutorials/CoupledMCMC-Tutorial/)